qixwang/mc-docs.zh-cn/articles/cosmos-db/manage-mongodb-with-resource-manager.md

             "minValue": 400,
             "maxValue": 1000000,
             "metadata": {
-                "description": "The throughput for the Mongo DB database" }
+                "description": "The shared throughput for the Mongo DB database" }
         },
         "collection1Name": {